joshdholtz/html-pager/README.md

-# Example using Sinatra with HAML and ERD templating
+# Example using Sinatra with HAML and ERB templating

 ```` ruby